axgao1/Final_Project_DK_AG/README.md

 # The Question

-This project explores the impact of distance from a hospital on health outcomes and contrasts the impact in northern states against that of southern states in the U.S. The northern states we used are Montana, North Dakota, and South Dakota.
+This project explores the impact of distance from a hospital on health outcomes and contrasts the impact in Northern states against that of southern states in the U.S. The northern states we used are Montana, North Dakota, and South Dakota.
 The southern states we used are Alabama, Louisiana, and Mississippi.
 Northern states are generally considered to have better health outcomes than southern states.
 Health outcomes are defined as deaths per 100,000 people.

 The initial hypothesis was that being farther from a hospital has a negative impact on health outcomes, and this negative impact would be larger in southern states than in northern states.
 After controlling for demographic variables such as age, race, income, sex, education, and unemployment rate, we hypothesized that distance is negatively correlated with health outcomes.
 Further, we expected distance to have a stronger negative correlation with particular health outcomes that are more sensitive to time/distance to hospitals, such as heart-related diseases relative to health outcomes that are not as sensitive to time/distance, such as Alzheimer's.
 However, after running our regressions, we do not find any significant correlations between health outcomes and distance.
 We offer several potential reasons in the later sections.